 The following sections provide individual summaries for some types of SIP requests.
 These sections examine the dialog-initiating requests.
 You can deduce the values that midcall transactions use from these requests.
-Consult the call flows in Chapter 2, "Basic SIP Line Call Flows," for additional information.

 The SIP Request messages detailed in this section include: